3p3r/asymmetric-rag/README.md

 - Use CDK to deploy the backend to AWS.
 For example,

 ```
-cdk deploy --context allowedip="xxx.xxx.xxx.xxx/32"
+cdk deploy
 ```

-Provide an client IP address that is allowed to access the API Gateway in CIDR format as part of the 'allowedip' context variable.

 When the deployment completes,

 - Make note of the API Gateway URL shown at BackendStack.APIGatewayUrl output.
 - Make note of the S3 bucket name shown at BackendStack.DocsBucketName output.
+- SSH into the bastion IP address and forward your traffic through the tunnel.

 ### Amazon Bedrock foundational model